stacks-network/docs/_storage/write-to-read.md

 prefix in the write-to url (for example,`myhub.service.org/store`) and the read-from URL (`https://myreads.com`) are different, the `foo/bar` suffixes are the same.

 By default, `putFile()` encrypts information while `getFile()` decrypts it by default.
 Data stored in an encrypted format means only the user that stored it can view it.
-For applications that want other users to view data, the  `encrypt` option is set to `false`.
-And, corresponding, the `decrypt` option on `getFile()`
+For applications that want other users to view data, the application should set the  `encrypt` option to `false`.
+And, corresponding, the `decrypt` option on `getFile()` should also be `false`.

 Consistent, identical suffixes allow an application to know _exactly_ where a written file can be read from, given the read prefix.
 The Gaia service defines a `hub_info` endpoint to obtain that read prefix: